jim-moser/zf2-validators-empty-or/README.md

 JimMoser\VerboseOrChain validators for Zend Framework 2.

 EmptyValidator is a validator that is valid for empty values.
-It can be considered the logical opposite of the Zend\Validator\NotEmpty validator.
+It can be considered the logical opposite of the Laminas\Validator\NotEmpty validator.

-The OrChain and VerboseOrChain validators are validator chains similar to Zend\Validator\ValidatorChain except that they link validators using a logical OR instead of a logical AND.
+The OrChain and VerboseOrChain validators are validator chains similar to Laminas\Validator\ValidatorChain except that they link validators using a logical OR instead of a logical AND.

 VerboseOrChain serves the same purpose as OrChain but provides added validation